 baekrok temple south korea

 The arrangement of garden rest space is organized around units of 1.5 meters square, a traditional dimension of domestic architecture in South Korea.
-An area that first embodied a comfortable dimension with respect to scale and proportion of the human body.
+An area that first embodied a comfortable reference with respect to scale and proportion of the human body.

 The site specific installation incorporates earthen form works and an existing cluster of traditional clay pots used in the fermentation process of cultivated fruits and vegetables.
 The cubic forms were built of compacted soil (rammed earth technique) without the aid of reinforcement.
 Each one precisely tamped in wooden forms.